Alibaba co-founder Jack Ma to donate 500,000 coronavirus test kits, 1 million face masks to the US

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.

-Discuss: Alibaba co-founder Jack Ma to donate 500,000 coronavirus test kits to US
+Discuss: Alibaba co-founder Jack Ma donates 500,000 coronavirus test kits to US

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.